-Bukchon Hanok Village is situated in the vicinity of Anguk Station (안국역) on Line 3.
+Bukchon Hanok Village is near Anguk Station (안국역) Line 3.

 It consists of a myriad of old houses built according to the traditional Korean construction style.
 It is surrounded by Gyungbokgung (경복궁), Changdeokgung (창덕궁), and Jongmyo (종묘).
 The traditional houses found in this area are called hanok (한옥) in Korean.
 Bukchon literally means the ‘northern village’ because it lays north of Cheonggyecheon (청계천) and Jongno (종로).
 All over Bukchon, one can find traditional Korean restaurants among the houses.
 Tea houses offer traditional Korean teas and the environment allows tourists to understand the old ways of the Korean people.
 However, many of the houses are still residences.
 Seeing modern day security systems on traditional Korean architecture shows the evolution of the country over the past one hundred years.